Paouky/paouky-docs/docs/technical/chain-data/state-and-pruning.md

 Following pruning, the full state of the chain consists of the following data:

-* The unspent output set (UTXO)
+* The unspent output set (UTXO).
-* A rangeproof for each unspent output
+* A rangeproof for each unspent output.
-* All transaction kernels
+* All transaction kernels.

 In addition, all block headers are required to anchor the above state with a valid proof of work (the state corresponds to the most worked chain).